 Distinctive features: Mesechites shares with Forsteronia, Mandevilla, Allomarkgrafia, and Tintinnabularia the presence of a style-head with 5 ribs or longitudinal projections (at least at the base), and adaxial leaf blades with colleters.
 Mesechites has compound inflorescences while those of Mandevilla are predominantly simple.
 The absence of domatia separates Mesechites from Forsteronia and Tintinnabularia.
-Mesechites has salverform corollas and weakly to strongly moniliform follicles (in about half the spp.) while Allomarkgrafia has (narrowly) infundibuliform to (narrowly) campanulate corollas and continuous follicles.
+Mesechites has salverform corollas and weakly to strongly moniliform follicles (~half the spp.) while Allomarkgrafia has (narrowly) infundibuliform to (narrowly) campanulate corollas and continuous follicles.

-Distribution: A neotropical genus of about 12 species, most of which are found in South America, 4 species are endemic to Cuba and or Hispaniola and one species is widely distributed from Mexico to northern Argentina; in scrubs (cerrado), seasonally dry, humid or riparian forests; 50-1,600 m.
+Distribution: A neotropical genus of ~8 species, half of which are found in South America, and the other half are endemic to Cuba and or Hispaniola.
+Mesechites trifidus (Jacq.)
+Müll.
+Arg. is widely distributed from Mexico to northern Argentina; scrubs (cerrado), seasonally dry, humid or riparian forests; 50-1,600 m.